 Where Do Owls Sleep?

-When owls need to sleep, most of them will do so in the branches of trees.
+When owls need to sleep, most will do so in the branches of trees.
 However, some species may find another shelter for this purpose.

-The nest may be used for sleeping only by the adults of some species, by both adults and chicks in others.
+The nest may be used for sleeping only by the adults of some species and by adults and chicks in others.

 Some owls, particularly those that live in dense woodlands, may spend most of their time roosting within tree hollows or even large natural cavities such as caves.